4 Best Mattresses for Shoulder Pain

 Our process testing the best mattresses for shoulder pain

 Our team has spent thousands of hours researching and testing mattresses so you can feel confident in our reviews.
-We work with experts in sleep, physical therapy, and occupational therapy, so we know what features are most important when searching for a mattress to ease back pain.
+We work with experts in sleep, physical therapy, and occupational therapy, so we know what features are most important when searching for a mattress for back pain.

 For this review, we personally tested 30 mattresses identified through our research to offer shoulder pain relief.
 Each mattress was put through a rigorous testing process by older adults with pain, to ensure we have real-world data about how they perform.